symbol-lang/symbol-vscode-extension/README.md

 The LSP server validates `.sym` files by:

 1. Running `symboli --ast <file>` to catch parse errors
-2. Running `symboli <file>` to catch type and runtime errors
-3. Converting error output to VS Code diagnostics
+2. Converting error output to VS Code diagnostics

 Errors are displayed as red squiggles on the problematic line.